AI-english-paper/ProSmith_model_optimization_and_other_models/README.md

 This script removes test samples without valid protein or SMILES embeddings and creates an embedding-compatible test dataset.

+## *Next Steps*
+The ProSmith model has now been successfully trained using the reproduced baseline pipeline.
+The next step is to improve the predictive performance by training the Gradient boosting ensemble using the generated embeddings and model predictions.
+This procedure is discribed in the following section and reproduces the original ProSmith workflow, including the originial data splitting strategy.

+After completing the training in step 3.4.5, you can continue with Chapter 4, where the entire pipeline is repeated using a leakage-free gradient boosting to obtain a more robust and unbiased evaluation of the model.

 Next, train the Gradient Boosting classifier using:

 ```bash